oracle-devrel/oci-devops-examples/oci-build-examples/oci_devops_graalee_micronaut/README.md

 ## Objectives

 - Create an OCI build pipeline.
-- Make a build using Oracle GraalVM Enterprise Edition.
+- Make a build using Oracle GraalVM.
 - Here the focus will be on the build specification and DevOps build pipeline